krijnD/AI4MI/README.md

 pip install -e .
 ```
 ### Data Conversion and Preprocessing
+Before converting data, ensure the dataset follows the correct folder structure.
+This repository is a clone of the original nnUNet repository, and for detailed instructions on creating the correct structure, please refer to the original [nnUNet repository](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/dataset_format.md).

 Before using nnUNet, the SEGTHOR dataset must be converted to the required format.
 You can use the following script:
 ```bash
 python data/pre-processing/convert_segthor_to_nnunetv2_custom_split.py \